mlcommons/training/large_language_model/README.md

 python json_to_torch.py -i common_bf16.json -o $EXTERNAL_MODEL_CHECKPOINT_DIR/common.pt  # or `-i common_fp32.json` for FP32 checkpoint
 ```

+### How to run
+To run external checkpoints (including PAXML checkpoint converted to Megatron compliant format), set the following env variables:
+- `EXTERNAL_MODEL_CHECKPOINT_DIR` pointing to the checkpoint directory
+- `EXTERNAL_TRAINING_ITERATIONS` to number of iterations the external checkpoint was trained with (default: 4000)
+- `EXTERNAL_GBS` to global batch size the external checkpoint was trained with to determine number of samples already consumed (default: 1536)

+Note that using an external checkpoint is needed only for the first training run.
+When _resuming_ Megatron training (e.g. after hitting a time limit), `EXTERNAL_MODEL_CHECKPOINT_DIR` should not be set.

 # 4. Model
 ### Publication/Attribution
-Megatron ([1](https://arxiv.org/pdf/1909.08053.pdf) and [2](https://arxiv.org/pdf/2104.04473.pdf)) is a large, powerful transformer developed by the Applied Deep Learning Research team at NVIDIA.
+Megatron ([1](https://arxiv.org/pdf/1909.08053.pdf), [2](https://arxiv.org/pdf/2104.04473.pdf), and [3](https://arxiv.org/pdf/2205.05198.pdf)) is a large, powerful transformer developed by the Applied Deep Learning Research team at NVIDIA.